polypoly-eu/polyPod/platform/core/README.md

 - Building android core:

-Prerequisites:
-- You should install NDK (it is recommended to use Android Studio).
-A version r24 should be installed.
+    Prerequisite: You should install NDK (it is recommended to use Android Studio for installing it).
+Version r24 should be installed.
+Make sure that either `NDK_HOME` or `ANDROID_NDK_HOME`(specifying the path to NDK) is exported as an environment variable on your system.

 ```shell
 make android_bindings